MattiaPujatti/A-Brief-Introduction-to-Quantum-Game-Theory/README.md

 providing also new interesting solutions that are absent in their classical counterpart.

 The paper is inteded for people with basically no background in quantum information theory (there is also a small appendix to remark some concepts) and just a few knowledge of quantum mechanics.
 For this reason, people that already have it may found it a bit dispersive: I apologize, but I had some standards to respect.

+It is also provided a small Jupyter Notebook containing the Python implementation of the two problems written above, especially in order to plot the utility of both players as function of their quantum strategies.